aramvroom/galileo-reference-tree/README.md

     - Raspberry Pi Device: [your Raspberry Pi version]
     - Operating System: Raspberry Pi OS (64-bit)
     - Storage: [your storage device]
-    - Preconfigure the username, password and wireless lan
+    - Preconfigure the username, password and wireless LAN
     - Go to the Services tab and enable SSH
 3. Slot the SD card into the Pi, power it up and connect using ssh `ssh [username]@[ip_address]`
-    - _Note: can check the IP through your router for example_
+    - _Note: you can check the IP through your router for example_
 4. Optional: set up VNC:
     - Run `sudo raspi-config`
     - Go to Interface options, and enable VNC